Veins which are suitable for pelvic vein embolisation

 The ovarian veins

 are very long veins that start at the ovaries and drain blood up to veins more or less at the level of the kidneys.
-When the valves in these veins stopped working, blood falls back down the ovarian veins
+When the valves in these veins stop working, blood falls back down the ovarian veins

 (ovarian vein incompetence or ovarian vein reflux) causing varicose veins